Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 18 November 2025 04.26.21 UTC
+- WIB: Selasa, 18 November 2025 05.29.34 UTC
-- WITA: Selasa, 18 November 2025 05.26.21 UTC
+- WITA: Selasa, 18 November 2025 06.29.34 UTC
-- WIT: Selasa, 18 November 2025 06.26.21 UTC
+- WIT: Selasa, 18 November 2025 07.29.34 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

 Kategori: technology